hassaan4584/Eat-Takeaway/README.md

 # Eat-Takeaway

-* The app is created using MVVM Architecture Pattern
+* The app is created using MVVM Architecture Pattern.
-* The app contains a Network Layer created on top of URLSession
+* The app contains a Network Layer created on top of URLSession.
-* The app contains a Mock Network Layer used for writing UnitTests
+* The app contains a Mock Network Layer used for writing UnitTests.
 * SwiftLint has been used to standardize coding style.
-* SDWebImage package has been added using SwiftPackageManager
+* SDWebImage package has been added using SwiftPackageManager.